The Confusion Over Inflation

 The problem of a good-looking nominal interest rate being transformed into an ugly-looking real interest rate can be worsened by taxes.
 The U.S. income tax is charged on the nominal interest received in dollar terms, without an adjustment for inflation.
 So, a person who invests $10,000 and receives a 5% nominal rate of interest is taxed on the $500 received—no matter whether the inflation rate is 0%, 5%, or 10%.
 If inflation is 0%, then the real interest rate is 5% and all $500 is a gain in buying power.
 But if inflation is 5%, then the real interest rate is zero and the person had no real gain—but owes income tax on the nominal gain anyway.
 If inflation is 10%, then the real interest rate is negative 5% and the person is actually falling behind in buying power, but would still owe taxes on the $500 in nominal gains.

 Inflation can cause unintended redistributions for wage earners, too.
 Wages do typically creep up with inflation over time eventually.
-The last row of [link] at the start of this chapter showed that average hourly wage in the U.S. economy increased from $3.23 in 1970 to $19.55 in 2014, which is an increase by a factor of almost six.
+The last row of the first table in Tracking Inflation at the start of this chapter showed that average hourly wage in the U.S. economy increased from $3.23 in 1970 to $19.20 in 2012, which is an increase by a factor of almost six.
 Over that time period, the Consumer Price Index increased by an almost identical amount.
 However, increases in wages may lag behind inflation for a year or two, since wage adjustments are often somewhat sticky and occur only once or twice a year.
 Moreover, the extent to which wages keep up with inflation creates insecurity for workers and may involve painful, prolonged conflicts between employers and employees.
-If the minimum wage is adjusted for inflation only infrequently, minimum wage workers are losing purchasing power from their nominal wages, as shown in [link].
+If the minimum wage is adjusted for inflation only infrequently, minimum wage workers are losing purchasing power from their nominal wages, as shown in Figure 8.6.

 However, ordinary people can sometimes benefit from the unintended redistributions of inflation.
 Consider someone who borrows $10,000 to buy a car at a fixed interest rate of 9%.
 If inflation is 3% at the time the loan is made, then the loan must be repaid at a real interest rate of 6%.
 But if inflation rises to 9%, then the real interest rate on the loan is zero.
 In this case, the borrower’s benefit from inflation is the lender’s loss.
 A borrower paying a fixed interest rate, who benefits from inflation, is just the flip side of an investor receiving a fixed interest rate, who suffers from inflation.
 The lesson is that when interest rates are fixed, rises in the rate of inflation tend to penalize suppliers of financial capital, who end up being repaid in dollars that are worth less because of inflation, while demanders of financial capital end up better off, because they can repay their loans in dollars that are worth less than originally expected.